-The West Sussex Plan contains our vision for West Sussex and what we are trying to achieve for our residents and for the County.
+The West Sussex Plan contains our vision for West Sussex and what we are trying to achieve for our residents and for the county.
 This bus review has been undertaken to ensure we align with those principles to take us forward.

 This review of our approach to buses also supports the West Sussex Transport Plan 2011 - 2026 objectives.
-The Transport Plan includes four key priorities that guide our approach to maintaining, managing and investing in transport, and meeting the main objective of improving quality of life for the people of West Sussex:
+The Transport Plan (known as the Local Transport Plan or LTP) is the County Council's approach to integrated transport policies and plans.
+It includes four key priorities that guide our approach to maintaining, managing and investing in transport, and meeting the main objective of improving quality of life for the people of West Sussex: